Terry Desser, MD

 Assistant Professor, Medicine - Biomedical Informatics Research

-My lab focuses on biomedical data fusion: the development of machine learning methods for biomedical decision support using multi-scale biomedical data.
+Biomedical data fusion: the development of machine learning methods for biomedical decision support using multi-scale biomedical data.
 Previously we pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
-Additionally, we developed computational algorithms for the identification of driver genes using multi-omics data.
+Additionally, developed computational algorithms for the identification of driver genes using multi-omics data.

 Safwan Safar Halabi, MD

 Clinical Assistant Professor, Radiology - Pediatric Radiology

 Clinical and imaging informatics, clinical outcomes and population health, clinical data mining, workflow efficiencies, patient and physician-centered communication, mobile and telemedicine/ teleradiology, and fetal imaging (advanced US and MRI techniques).

 Research interests include hepatobiliary imaging and HCC screening, surveillance, and diagnosis; quantitative evaluation of enhancement to help predict risk of malignancy using contrast-enhanced US and perfusion CT; thyroid cancer imaging and risk stratification.